How does long-acting, injected naltrexone buffer against opioid use?

 In addition, the authors sought to test the idea that injection naltrexone would reduce the proportion of patients who tested the medication with any opioid use.
 This hypothesis was prompted by a previous study, which showed that a third of patients treated with injection naltrexone showed no evidence of opioid use during an eight-week clinical trial.
 This absence of opioid use suggests an effect of injection naltrexone on the tendency to use opioids that does not depend on personally testing the medication’s effects.
 In the study summarized here, the proportion of patients who attended all 24 weeks and showed no evidence of opioid use was numerically greater in patients receiving injection naltrexone (31%) than in those receiving placebo (20%), but the difference just missed statistical significance (p= 0.051).
 More research is needed with larger sample sizes to properly test this hypothesis, and explore possible subjective effects of active naltrexone that may be influencing these results.

-The rate of placebo response in this trial is notable, with 31% of patients receiving placebo achieving at least 90% abstinence, and 20% on placebo were present and abstinent across all 24 weekly visits.
+The rate of placebo response in this study is notable, with 31% of patients receiving placebo achieving at least 90% abstinence, and 20% receiving placebo present and abstinent across all 24 weekly visits.
 The authors note that this placebo response could be related to the framework of the clinical trial.
-Patients in both treatment groups received counseling as part of the clinical trial, and to be eligible for the trial patients had to have a supportive family member available to supervise adherence to clinic visits.
-It is possible that an expectancy effect—the belief that effects of opioid use will be blocked with the long-lasting injection, reducing craving and motivation to seek opioids – was operating for at least some patients.
-And finally, patients’ fear of repercussions for relapse may also have been operating, given that the study was conducted in Russia, where opioid addiction is particularly stigmatized.
+Patients in both treatment groups received counseling, and to be eligible for the study they needed a supportive family member who could supervise adherence to clinic visits.
+It is possible that the belief that effects of opioid use will be blocked with the long-lasting injection, reduced craving and motivation to seek opioids for some patients.
+And finally, patients’ fear of repercussions for relapse may also have been in play, given that the study was conducted in a country where opioid addiction is particularly stigmatized.